5/1/2019

 Log in now, or create a free account to access bonus Pearls features.

-Premenstrual dysphoric disorder (PMDD) is a severe form of Premenstrual Syndrome (PMS) associated with marked behavioral, emotional, and potentially physical symptoms.
-According to the American Psychiatric Association Diagnostic and Statistical Manual, fifth edition, PMDD differs from PMS in the severity of symptoms, requiring the presence of at least one severe affective symptom such as markedly depressed mood or hopelessness, anxiety, affective lability, or persistent anger which resolves around the onset of menses.
+Premenstrual dysphoric disorder (PMDD) is a severe form of Premenstrual Syndrome (PMS) associated with marked behavioral, emotional, and physical symptoms.
+According to the American Psychiatric Association Diagnostic and Statistical Manual(Fifth edition), PMDD differs from PMS in the severity of symptoms, requiring the presence of at least one severe affective symptom such as markedly depressed mood or hopelessness, anxiety, affective lability, or persistent anger which resolves around the onset of menses.
 The diagnosis of PMDD is diagnosed using a validated tool (e.g. Daily Record of Severity of Problems) that demonstrates a history of two consecutive menstrual cycles demonstrating luteal phase symptoms and the exclusion of other medical conditions.
-The differential diagnoses include primary mood or anxiety disorders, thyroid dysfunction, substance abuse and the menopausal transition.
-It has been estimated that 15% to 20% of women of reproductive age have PMS with significantly impaired functioning, and a further 3% to 8% have PMDD.
+The differential diagnoses include primary mood or anxiety disorders, thyroid dysfunction, substance abuse and the menopausal transitionAbout 15% to 20% of women of reproductive age have PMS with significantly impaired functioning, with 3% to 8% experiencing PMDD.

-Adjunct/alternative treatments have been studied without sufficient evidence to recommend routinely.
-These therapies include massage, biofeedback, yoga, chiropractic manipulation, evening primrose oil, and Chinese herbal medicines.
-Studies have shown that bright light therapy, stress reduction, and adequate sleep are reasonable recommendations.
-Low quality evidence suggests acupuncture may reduce symptoms of PMDD when compared to placebo therapy.
+Lifestyle modifications for PMDD include engaging in aerobic exercise most days of the week.
+Dietary changes, including reduction of sugar, salt, red meat, caffeine, and alcohol may reduce symptoms.
+Calcium and Vitamin B6 also have evidence of benefit.
+Some adjunct treatments have insufficient evidence to recommend routinely, including massage, biofeedback, yoga, chiropractic manipulation, evening primrose oil, and Chinese herbal medicines.
+Bright light therapy, stress reduction, and adequate sleep are reasonable recommendations.
+Acupuncture may reduce symptoms of PMDD when compared to placebo therapy, but additional studies are needed.

-Cognitive behavioral therapy can effective.
-Group psychoeducation and relaxation therapy may benefit patients with significant stress or anxiety components.
+Cognitive behavioral therapy and group psychoeducation and relaxation therapy may benefit patients with significant stress or anxiety components.

-Selective Serotonin Reuptake Inhibitors (SSRIs) have been shown to be extremely effective and are a first-line treatment for PMDD.
+Pharmacologic therapies include Selective Serotonin Reuptake Inhibitors (SSRIs), which can be extremely effective as first-line treatment for PMDD.
 SSRIs result in a favorable response in 60-70% of patients.
-Both continuous and luteal phase SSRIs are effective, with no single agent superior to the other.
+Both continuous and luteal phase SSRIs are effective, with no single agent superior to another.
 First line therapy includes sertraline, paroxetine, citalopram, escitalopram and fluoxetine.
 Second line therapies to consider include venlafaxine and alprazolam.

-Combined oral contraceptives (COC) have shown mixed efficacy in RCTs, but both cyclic and extended regimens inhibit ovulation and may reduce physical symptoms.
-For women who also desire contraception, COC is a reasonable first therapy, with addition of an SSRI if needed.
-Drospirenone-containing COC formulations are specifically FDA approved for treatment of PMDD, with 48-60% of women reporting significant improvement.
+Hormonal therapies include combined oral contraceptives (COC), which have mixed efficacy at treating PMDD in RCTs.
+Both cyclic and extended regimens inhibit ovulation and may reduce physical symptoms.
+For those who also desire contraception, COC is a reasonable first therapy, with the addition of an SSRI if needed.
+Drospirenone-containing COC formulations are specifically FDA approved for treatment of PMDD, with 48-60% of users reporting significant improvement.

-Gonadotropin-releasing hormone (GnRH) agonists (leuprolide) have been shown to be effective for ovulation suppression and the physical symptoms of PMDD.
+Gonadotropin-releasing hormone (GnRH) agonists (leuprolide) suppress ovulation and can manage the physical symptoms of PMDD.
 Long term use should be approached cautiously and only after informed consent regarding side effects, including irreversible bone loss.

 Further Reading: